sabotack/NFOpt/README.md

     ```
     poetry run nfopt type [day]
     ```
-  > where type can be either 'average', 'max' or 'squared'.
+  > where type can be either 'average', 'max', 'squared' or 'paths'.

 #### Optional Arguments